 - For each type of interrupt, define a handler that listens for the event and coordinates response. - Each interrupt type associated with a memory location.
-Handlers watch that address. - Used to ensure fast response to an event. - Complex to program and hard to validate.
+Handlers watch that address. - Used to ensure fast response to an event.
+O However, complex to program and hard to validate.